ShenaniganDApp/docs/docs/athletes.md

 ## ** How do you do it? ** ![iphone](https://lh6.googleusercontent.com/PUZX7_Li0FoaCsFyqfU1qve0nbcAQO1lBtNWdltyEyWKaB_RhCyYeJsYIBBJguKMf1qo9kYNdx2c1eLZoBlCojaNMeO1ShWsG93PbiFHf2wC5FuBsvKvTqdVWzs0QLmlwO09Q1ik)

-Our athletes download the She_Dapp and register for an account as either an athlete or a fan.
+Our athletes download the "Shenanigan Mobile App" and register for an athlete account.
 Once registered as an athlete the user will interact with the simple to use interface, quickly fill in the relevant information to start with a challenge.
 Below is a quick example of the challenge questionnaire.

 Example: